marcus-nystrom/Titta/README.md

 ## To get started
 `pip install titta` (Currently does not work.
 Still waiting for Titta to be registered at PyPi.
-Pip install wheel instead [see Releases])
+Pip install wheel [see Releases] or clone repository instead.)

 or